paniwani/RateMyPI/README.txt

 QUESTIONS:

-- What if PI belongs to multiple organizations?
+- What if a PI belongs to multiple organizations?
 - Allow users to add organizations?

 TO DO: